serrif/website/main/home.md

 Our goal in everything we do is founded in our mission statement- we want to deliver a better; more modern, resourceful, and secure server experience for everyone.
 {: .usa-font-lead }

-All of our members are entitled to be supported in a safe, and secure environment.
 We've set out to create a modern, supportive, and secure environment for everyone's creative side.
 No matter your qualifications, everyone can jump right in and become an active member of the community.

 <hr style="margin-top: 4.5rem;">